muvanpersie/yolo-fastest-pytorch/README.md

 # Pytorch version yolo-fastest

-This repo is base on [Yolo-Fastest](https://github.com/dog-qiuqiu/Yolo-Fastest) and [yolov5](https://github.com/ultralytics/yolov5).
+This repo is based on [Yolo-Fastest](https://github.com/dog-qiuqiu/Yolo-Fastest) and [yolov5](https://github.com/ultralytics/yolov5).
 It is now can be used for BDD100k and Mscoco dataset now.

 ## 1. Requirements
 - Ubunut 16+